KevinOrbie/robot-car-app/readme.md

 ```

 2. Download and setup the required thirparty packages, as described [here](./thirdparty/readme.md).
-    - Make sure CMake is installed (I use version 3.28.3)

 3. (optional) Source the `aliases.sh` file your `.bashrc`: adds a bunch of ease of use development aliases starting with "`rca-`".